Country Directory Country Directory

 Advantages and features of a beach holiday in Tenerife

-Tenerife is world famous for its black sands.
-This is due to the volcanic origin of the area.
-This unusual landscape can be enjoyed on the northern and southern coasts of the island.
-It should be taken into account that the sea nature here is not always calm - there are high waves and strong undercurrents.
-For this reason, there are many "wild beaches" in the north of Tenerife.
-However, Playa de la Arena, on the contrary, is ideal for relaxing walks.
-It is noteworthy that its volcanic sand, due to its structure, has a positive effect on the musculoskeletal system and helps to relax large muscle groups during walking.
+Tenerife is famous to everyone for its black sands.
+They have a volcanic origin.
+You can admire this unusual landscape on the north and south coasts of the island.
+You should keep in mind that the sea is not permanently calm – you can observe high waves and strong water currents.
+For this reason, several “wild beaches” are located in the north of Tenerife.
+However, Playa de la Arena is perfect for quiet walks.
+Remarkably, its volcanic sand, due to its structure, has a beneficial effect on the musculoskeletal system and relaxes large muscle groups during the walk.

-The southern part of Tenerife is rich in artificial beaches, which are created specifically for tourist purposes.
-Sand is brought here from the Sahara Desert.
-However, several such coastal zones can be found in the north of the island territory.
-For example, Las Teresitas beach, located near Santa Cruz, is optimal for a relaxing holiday in the company of family and friends.
-But due to climatic features, it is sometimes quite windy here, and even cloudy.
+The southern part of Tenerife Island is rich in artificial beaches, created especially for tourist purposes.
+Here, sand is brought from the Sahara Desert.
+However, a few coastal areas of this kind can also be found in the north of the island.
+For example, Las Teresitas beach, located near Santa Cruz, is optimal for calm recreation alongside loved ones.
+But, due to climatic features, sometimes a strong wind blows here and the weather is cloudy.

-On the island, recreation is very developed among lovers of a homogeneous tan without clothes.
-For example, this is the peaceful wild beach of Playa Blanca, the warm Playa de las Gaviotas, and the windy Playa de la Tejita.
+On the island, activities are developed for those who like to sunbathe nude.
+For example, the wild beach Playa Blanca, Playa de las Gaviotas, and the windy beach Playa de la Tejita.

-It is necessary to carefully monitor the steps towards certain coastal zones, because their relief is quite diverse.
-For example, this is a remote corner of El Boyuyo.
-You can get here from the village of Rincon along a very steep descent, and the road itself is narrow and unsafe.
-But strong ocean currents should be feared in the area of El Bollullo and Socorro.
+It is necessary to watch your step in coastal areas, because the relief is quite diverse.
+For example, the El Bollullo corner is difficult to access.
+You can get here from the village of Rincon via a steep descent, and the road itself is narrow and unsafe.
+A danger can be created by ocean currents in the locations of El Bollullo and Socorro.

 read more